pierodicuollo/contacts-app/README.md

 The back end application is located in the "server" folder.
 It has been developed using `node.js` and `mongodb`, as I mentioned.
 In particular, it has been used a free instance of mongodb from `mlab.com`, for demo purposes.
 I will send you the credentials in order to login in 'mlab' and have a look at the database behavior.

-    To run the server:
+    To run the server (after you've cloned the repository and, obviously, in another CLI instance):
-        1. Clone the repository.
-        2. Run cd server
+        1. Run cd server
-        3. Run npm run dev
+        2. Run npm run dev

 The application will be available on: localhost:8080/